Skip to content

 python -m pytest tests/ -p no:asyncio

-Or add to pytest.ini in the project root:
+Or add this to pytest.ini in the project root:

 ini